SergeoLacruz/inventree-zebra-plugin/README.md

 # inventree-zebra-plugin

 This is a label printing plugin for [InvenTree](https://inventree.org), which provides support for Zebra Label printers .
-It supports printing to just GK420T with one label size (50x30) so far.
-So it is very simple.
-It uses the zpl library to convert the png data provided by InvenTree to Zebras bitmap format.
+It was only tested with  GK420T but should work for other ZPL printers too.
+It uses the ZPL library to convert the png data provided by InvenTree to Zebras bitmap format.

 It can output the print data either to a local printer connected to the computer via USB or to a network printer